Kinder Morgan: tar sands oil to and from our coast

 If you don’t live on the West Coast, perhaps it’s hard to appreciate just how poorly approving an oil pipeline at the expense of an endangered population of killer whales might play out…

-Take closer look at shipping effects in Salish Sea
+Take a closer look at shipping effects in Salish Sea

 Chris Genovali and Ross Dixon / Times Colonist